MostAwesomeDude/construct/docs/compilation.rst

 Restreamed Rebuffered are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

-Checksum is not compilable, because it uses lambdas (not `this` expressions)
+TransformData Checksum are not compilable, because they use lambdas (not `this` expressions)

 Lazy* classes are not compilable